11.162

 with the Family

-For our first family dinner at a restaurant in 111 days (see most recently 11.051 Cuadril), we walked across the street from our new apartment complex in search of eats and came across Lee Sang.
-We jumped for joy, literally (the boys also performed kung fu moves from Dumb and Dumber – see above).
+For our first family dinner at a restaurant in 111 days (see most recently 11.051 Cuadril), we walked across the street from the apartment complex in search of eats and came across this place.
+We jumped for joy, literally – the boys also performed kung fu moves from Dumb and Dumber (see above).

 The food was awesome.
 Impeccable ingredients, precise execution, expert plating.
 We cried tears of gratitude with every bite of sashimi (not really), so pristinely fresh and tasty (really).
 In our prolonged state of culinary deprivation, we would’ve been thrilled with almost anything, but this was excellence absolute.